Sanhedria Cemetery: Operation

 Sanhedria Cemetery is operated under the exclusive jurisdiction of the Kehilat Yerushalayim chevra kadisha.
 This burial society was founded in 1939 by Zionist leaders and moderate rabbis of the Old Yishuv, leading many Haredi residents of the Old Yishuv to shun the Sanhedria Cemetery.

 Graves are topped by a horizontal, rectangular limestone gravestone engraved with the name, date, and accolades of the deceased.
 The gravestones of Eleazar Sukenik, a noted Israeli archeologist who researched the nearby Tombs of the Sanhedrin, and his wife Chassia, are uniquely decorated with carvings and motifs of the Second Temple era.

 The cost of burial at Sanhedria Cemetery is not subsidized by the state, as in other cemeteries.
-In September 2008 the price of a double plot stood at 75,000 shekels (approximately US$21,000).
+In September 2008 the price of a double plot stood at 75,000 shekels (approximately US$21,000), and by 2025 it had gone up to 120,000 shekels.

 At the southern end of the cemetery stands the Sanhedria Funeral Parlor, which also conducts funeral services for burials in other cemeteries.
 In 1992, former Prime Minister Menachem Begin eschewed a state funeral in favor of eulogies at the Sanhedria Funeral Parlor and burial at the Mount of Olives.
 The side of the funeral parlor overlooking the busy commercial intersection of Shmuel HaNavi and Bar-Ilan Streets displays large metal letters that read: בית מועד לכל חי ("Meeting Place for All the Living").

 A sign posted on the outer wall of the cemetery, facing Levi Eshkol Boulevard, warns Kohanim not to pass under the trees overhanging the wall in order to avoid tumat ohel.